Student Code of Conduct and Ethics

 - The Student Conduct Hearing Board is composed of twelve (12) members.
 Students will comprise eight (8) members of the board; faculty will comprise two (2) members; and staff will comprise two (2) members.

 - Every year the Provost will submit the names of two faculty members to serve a one year term on the Student Conduct Hearing Board.
-Every year the Vice President for Enrollment Management and Dean of Students will submit the names of two staff to serve a one year term on the Student Conduct Hearing Board.
+Every year the Dean of Students will submit the names of two staff to serve a one year term on the Student Conduct Hearing Board.
 Faculty and staff, if willing, are eligible to serve for multiple terms.

 - Student members of the Student Conduct Hearing Board are chosen from those students who have filed an application with the Dean of Students or designee.
 An ensuing interview with a Hearing Board Selection Committee is required of each applicant.
 The Committee is composed of the Dean of Students or designee, a faculty member chosen by the Student Senate, and two members of the student body selected by the Student Senate.
 The Selection Committee submits its recommendations to the Senate for approval.